Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Monte Carlo simulation

 We compute the quantile regression estimator $\widehat{\beta}_{d}(\tau)$ and the associated two-way clustered variance estimator.
 All results are based on $10,000$ Monte Carlo replications.
 By default, we set $d=10$, $G=H=50$, and $\omega_{\bullet}^{X}=\omega_{\bullet}^{e}=1$.
 Nominal level is $5\%$.

-We compare the proposed two-way procedure (denoted \textbf{CTW}) with four alternatives, described in detail in the Internet Appendix: \begin{itemize} \item \textbf{CG (cluster-$g$ only).} A one-way clustered inference method that treats $g$ as the only clustering dimension and ignores dependence across $h$. \item \textbf{CH (cluster-$h$ only).} A one-way clustered inference method that treats $h$ as the only clustering dimension and ignores dependence across $g$. \item \textbf{CI (intersection-only).} An i.i.d.-style inference method that effectively uses only the $(g,h)$ intersection component and ignores both two-way additive components. \item \textbf{CTW$_{\text{II}}$ (two-way cluster without intersection correction). }A two-way clustered inference procedure that enforces positive semidefiniteness without using EVC, but does not correct for the ``double-counting'' of the intersection component. \end{itemize} The one-way clustered quantile bootstrap of \citet{hagemann2017cluster} exhibits qualitatively similar behavior to CG and CH in our simulations.
-For clarity, we therefore relegate the corresponding results to the Internet Appendix.
+We compare the proposed two-way procedure (denoted \textbf{CTW}) with four alternatives, described in detail in Internet Appendix IA: \begin{itemize} \item \textbf{CG (cluster-$g$ only).} A one-way clustered inference method that treats $g$ as the only clustering dimension and ignores dependence across $h$. \item \textbf{CH (cluster-$h$ only).} A one-way clustered inference method that treats $h$ as the only clustering dimension and ignores dependence across $g$. \item \textbf{CI (intersection-only).} An i.i.d.-style inference method that effectively uses only the $(g,h)$ intersection component and ignores both two-way additive components. \item \textbf{CTW$_{\text{II}}$ (two-way cluster without intersection correction). }A two-way clustered inference procedure that enforces positive semidefiniteness without using EVC, but does not correct for the ``double-counting'' of the intersection component. \end{itemize} The one-way clustered quantile bootstrap of \citet{hagemann2017cluster} exhibits qualitatively similar behavior to CG and CH in our simulations.

 In this DGP, both $X_{gh,j}$ and $e_{gh}$ contain additive $g$- and $h$-level components.
 Consequently, the score contributions relevant for inference inherit dependence in \emph{both} dimensions.
 The proposed estimator targets this structure by combining the $g$-level, $h$-level, and $(g,h)$ components.
 In contrast, CG, CH, and CI omit at least one of these components.
 Under the present scaling, the omitted component does not vanish as $G,H$ increase and may become relatively more important as the array grows, which leads to progressively more distorted standard errors and hence worsening size (typically over-rejection) as $G,H$ increases.
-Rejection is based on the usual two-sided $t$-test with standard normal critical values.
+Rejection is based on the usual two-sided $t$-test.

 \afterpage{ \begin{landscape}

 \end{landscape} }

 Figure~\ref{fig: rej frequency 1} reports rejection frequencies under varying clustering structures.
 In Panel~(a), the data exhibit two-way clustering.
 The two-way CRVEs, CTW and CTW$_{\mathrm{II}}$, deliver stable and accurate size control as $G$ and $H$ increase, whereas the one-way CRVEs, CG and CH, substantially overreject, with rejection frequencies around $0.15$.
 Ignoring clustering altogether leads to the worst performance: CI overrejects increasingly as $G$ and $H$ grow.
 Between the two two-way procedures, CTW$_{\mathrm{II}}$ yields slightly lower rejection frequencies because it does not correct for the double-counting term, which inflates the estimated variance and therefore makes rejection harder.